2021 American League Division Series: Game 3

 Christian Vázquez hit a walk-off home run in the 13th inning of Boston's Game 3 win.

 Boston took a 2–1 lead in the best-of-five series with a 6–4 win in a 13-inning contest, only the second postseason extra-inning game the Rays had ever played, and the second-longest AL postseason game ever (ALDS/ALCS).
 The Rays scored twice in the top of the first inning, via a two-run homer by Austin Meadows.
 The Red Sox got a run back in the bottom of the inning on a Kyle Schwarber solo homer.
 Boston went ahead, 3–2, on four consecutive singles that scored two runs in the bottom of the third, and extended the lead to 4–2 via a fifth-inning solo home run by Kiké Hernández.
 In the top of the eighth, Wander Franco homered and Randy Arozarena hit an RBI double, both off of Hansel Robles, as the Rays tied the game, 4–4.

 After a scoreless ninth inning, the game went to extra innings.
 Nick Pivetta, expected to be Boston's starting pitcher in Game 4, came on in relief and held the Rays scoreless in the top of the tenth, while the Rays' David Robertson held Boston scoreless in the bottom of the inning.
 Both Pivetta and Robertson stayed in the game and pitched a scoreless 11th inning.
 Pivetta again held the Rays scoreless in the top of the 12th, while Luis Patiño held the Red Sox scoreless in the bottom of the inning.
 The final 13th inning proved to be a wild one.
 Pivetta pitched a fourth scoreless inning, which included a ground rule double by Kevin Kiermaier—the batted ball bounced off of the right field wall, the ground, and then off of Hunter Renfroe's hip into the bullpen—which otherwise would have resulted in a Rays run, as Yandy Díaz was running from first base when the ball was hit.
 Christian Vázquez ended the game with a two-run walk-off home run off of Patiño in the bottom of the 13th.

+This is, to date, the final postseason game broadcast by MLB Network.
+Broadcast television network Fox would assume the broadcasting rights to MLB Network's slate of Division Series games beginning in 2022, joining sister network FS1 as part of Fox Sports' MLB broadcast package.